-5.3.4 That major recreational uses, such as golf courses and outdoor playing fields, or expansion to these uses, may be permitted in the Rural Area subject to an amendment to the local official plan and/or zoning by-law as required, where the following provisions are met to the satisfaction of the Region and local municipality:
+- 5.3.3 That major recreational uses, such as golf courses and outdoor playing fields, or expansion to these uses, may be permitted in the Rural Area subject to an amendment to the local official plan and/or zoning by-law as required, where the following provisions are met to the satisfaction of York Region and local municipality: - a.

-- a.
 The size of the use is appropriate for the area and will not further fragment the Rural Area; - b.
 The proposed use will not introduce a conflicting use that adversely impacts ongoing agricultural activities or related uses in the immediate and surrounding areas subject to an Agricultural Impact Assessment; - c.
-To maintain, restore or enhance the amount of natural self-sustaining vegetation on the site and improve connections between key natural heritage features and key hydrologic features through submission of an Environmental Impact Study; - d.
+To maintain, restore or enhance the amount of natural self-sustaining vegetation on the site and improve connections between key natural heritage features and key hydrologic features through submission of an environmental impact study; - d.
 There is an integrated pesticide and fertilizer management plan that minimizes or excludes applications; - e.
 Ensure adequate water quality and quantity through submission of water conservation, wastewater and stormwater management plans; - f.
-The provisions of the Provincial Plans are met, where applicable; and - g.
-That small-scale structures for recreational uses (such as boardwalks, footbridges, fences, docks and picnic facilities) are permitted within key natural heritage features and key hydrologic features.
-However, they are to meet the provisions of the Regional Greenlands System in Chapter 3 and to be limited in number to minimize negative impacts on these features.

-5.3.5 That consents may be permitted in the Rural Area subject to the criteria contained in policy 5.2.6, and local official plans and zoning by-laws.

-5.3.6 Special Provisions for the lands municipally known as 11333 Dufferin Street.
-Notwithstanding the policies of this section, the lands described as PIN 03342-0266, PT LT 29 Con 2 Vaughan; PL LT 30 Con 2 Vaughan PTS 1-8 64R6003 Except PT 3 Expropriation PL R602558; S/T VA41581 Partially Released by R283556; S/T VA82915, Vaughan, the lands are intended to be developed for urban uses.
-The lands shall only be developed on the basis of full municipal services, an approved and registered draft plan of subdivision, and an approved implementing zoning by-law.

-5.3.7 That rural lands within the linear river valleys of the Greenbelt Protected Countryside shown on 1C, that are surrounded by the urbanizing Designated Greenfield Areas of Vaughan and Markham, per Map 1B, shall be identified in local official plans and protected for natural heritage restoration and urban agriculture.

-5.3.8 That, notwithstanding policy 5.3.2, permitted uses within the rural lands identified in policy 5.3.7 are limited to the following:
+The provisions of the Provincial plans are met, where applicable; and - g.
+Notwithstanding Policy 5.3.2 a), small-scale structures for recreational uses (such as boardwalks, footbridges, fences, and docks) may be permitted within key natural heritage features and key hydrologic features subject to the provisions of the Regional Greenlands System in Chapter 3 and shall be limited in number to minimize negative impacts on these features. - 5.3.4 Special Provisions for the lands municipally known as 11333 Dufferin Street, 11641 Dufferin Street and 11490 Bathurst Street.
+Notwithstanding the policies of this Plan, the lands described as PIN 03342-0266, PT LT 29 Con 2 Vaughan; PL LT 30 Con 2 Vaughan PTS 1-8 64R6003 Except PT 3 Expropriation PL R602558; S/T VA41581 Partially Released by R283556; S/T VA82915, Vaughan, 11641 Dufferin St and 11490 Bathurst St and Part 2 Plan 65R-31874. the lands are intended to be developed for urban uses.
+The lands shall only be developed on the basis of full municipal services, an approved and registered draft plan of subdivision, and an approved implementing zoning by-law. - 5.3.5 That rural lands within the linear river valleys of the Greenbelt Protected Countryside shown on Map 1C, that are surrounded by the urbanizing Designated Greenfield Areas of Vaughan and Markham, per Map 1B, shall be identified in local official plans and protected for natural heritage restoration and urban agriculture. - 5.3.6 That, notwithstanding policy 5.3.2, permitted uses within the rural lands identified in policy 5.3.5 are limited to the following: - a.

-- a.
 Passive recreation; - b.
 Environmental management, restoration, and enhancement; and - c.
 Compatible urban agricultural uses; - d.
 Recreational and parklands in accordance with the Greenbelt Plan and local municipal secondary plans on the basis of appropriate technical studies and natural systems planning.

 A Hamlet is a small, rural settlement of existing residential and limited commercial, industrial or institutional uses.
 York Region's Hamlets exist within the Protected Countryside Area designation of the Greenbelt Plan and within the Countryside Area designation of the Oak Ridges Moraine Conservation Plan.
 These communities are traditionally serviced by individual private on-site wastewater systems and drilled wells.
-Hamlets were often the first settlements in the Region and are valued for their part in retaining the rural character and cultural heritage resources of the past.
+Hamlets were often the first settlements in York Region and are valued for their part in retaining the rural character and cultural heritage resources of the past.